JustRayCB/ULBTemplate/README.md

 > Note that you cannot select text inside the converted pdf or follow linkds.
 > This should be used to print out the pdf.

+# Issues:

+- The emojis are not rendered on the pdf file.
+- The captions of figures are not rendered inside a box.

+# TODO:

+- Fix issues
+- Remove i-figured dependency
+- Make the box kinds state